nginx-architects/agility2022-apigw-nic/modules/module1/readme.md

 You should see a state of "Valid" in the listing of the "apis" VS.

 Now return to Postman to resend the API request to the colors endpoint.
-You should now see a JSON response with a list colors and associated ID's.
+You should now see a 200 response with a JSON response body containing a list colors and associated ID's.

 -------------